botworld-wiki/beatburger.github.io/pages/exploring.md

 ### Map reset

-reset any map by leaving/rentering them.
+Reset any map by leaving/rentering them.
 Everything will respawn

+To save rare critters like rainbow snake or ruby scarab, don't battle, or let your recruits do that.
+Critters spawn/despawn while battling.

+### Avoid ennemies

+Wild bots and bandits have a shorter range of detection on their back.

+While they are chasing you, run (unless you want to battle), and **don't turn too much**.

+Be unpredictable when escaping bandits controlling grapple cannon

 </div>